robcarver17/pysystemtrade/docs/userguide.md

 #### Changing the trading rules in a system on the fly (advanced)

-The workflow above has been exclusively create Rules() instance (eithier empty, or passing in a set of trading rules), then create a system that uses it.
+The workflow above has been to create a `Rules` instance (eithier empty, or passing in a set of trading rules), then create a system that uses it.
 However sometimes we might want to modify the list of trading rules in the system object.
-For example you may have loaded a pre-baked system in (which will have an empty Rules() instance and so be using the rules from the config).
+For example you may have loaded a pre-baked system in (which will have an empty `Rules()` instance and so be using the rules from the config).
 Rather than replace that wholesale, you might want to drop one of the rules, add an additional one, or change a rule that already exists.

-To do this we need to directly access the private _trading_rules attribute that stores **processed** trading rules in a dict.
-This means we can't pass in any old rubbish that can be parsed into a trading rule as we did above; we need to pass in actual TradingRule objects.
+To do this we need to directly access the private `_trading_rules` attribute that stores **processed** trading rules in a dict.
+This means we can't pass in any old rubbish that can be parsed into a trading rule as we did above; we need to pass in actual `TradingRule` objects.

 ```python
 from systems.provided.futures_chapter15.basesystem import futures_system